South Korea at the FIFA World Cup

-The South Korea national football team has appeared eleven times at the FIFA World Cup, including ten consecutive tournaments from 1986 to 2022.
+The South Korea national football team have appeared eleven times at the FIFA World Cup, including ten consecutive tournaments from 1986 to 2022.
 The team made its World Cup debut in 1954, losing both matches and finishing fourth in the group stage.
 South Korea's best ever result is fourth place at the 2002 tournament, co-hosted by South Korea and Japan.
 At the tournament, South Korea eliminated Italy and Spain in the round of 16 and quarter-finals, respectively, and thus became the first team outside Europe and the Americas to reach the semi-finals.